hlizjones/flexpath-syntax-variables-data-types-exercises/README.md

 8. To run `exercises.js` you will then use the command `node exercises.js` in the terminal to run the file.

-  Here is a screen recordingshowing this process:
-  <video controls src="./run-exercise-recording.mp4" title="Title"></video>
+We have included a screen recording showing this process in the file `run-exercise-recording.mp4` in this repo.

 &nbsp;